7RU7H/CTFs/TryHackMe/Markdown/Temple/Temple-Helped-Through.md

 - Test Naabu
 - Finish my other Beyond Roots that are THM machines [[Biblioteca-Helped-Through]], [[Agent-T-Writeup]]
 Learnt:
+- Bad character filtering with `ffuf`
+- Patching is not that hard
+- Improving Web hacking and general methodology for filter evasion
+- Go Full Big Brain on wordlists
 Beyond Root:
 - Patch a SSTI
 - Patch the Filter and try another bypass

 I really enjoy Al's streams.
 The communal atmosphere where I always learn something and have a laugh at the memes.
 It also makes the process of hacking machines more fun and real.
 I think watching Ippsec or reading write ups has some the hardship you face in hacking removed to make it relevant and accessible, but that does not normalise the malding it makes it a self centric phenomena that anomolous  to other when you are trying.
 I wanted to make sure I finished all my Beyond Roots of the last two boxes because of colds and what better way than one more box on the same site.
 [Alh4zr3d's Funday Sunday:Temple](https://www.youtube.com/watch?v=-NhqAaRfxEU&list=PLi4eaGO3umboaOqaot7Oi7WszkSWRc4Pi&index=11) interested me as I wanted to re-equant with Flask web apps, patch a SSTI for a Beyond Root.
 There is also container exploitation and web-filter bypassing and I need to research both as neither are common in encounted activities.